S I N G E R S

 I am indebted to my family for nurturing my love of singing, especially my mum and dad, Delia and Nick, who waited in the car for me during countless singing lessons and choir practices, and my sister, Bertie, for sitting through service after service and concert after concert!
 I wish I had the space to thank all my singing teachers, directors of music, musical colleagues and friends who have supported me, and from whom I have learned so much.
 Over the years I have realised that there are few better things in life than making music; the creativity is limitless, helping people to feel their emotions is exhilarating, and the teamwork has resulted in lasting friendships.

-I was born into a musical and bicultural household: my father, a Cathedral organist and choir trainer, and my Japanese mother, who loves to sing in my father’s choirs!
-Having fallen asleep most nights as a baby to my father’s recordings of Bach and other organ works, inevitably I was young to learn the piano and to sing, and at the age of 8, I went off to boarding school in Cambridge, where I became a chorister at St John’s College Choir for the next five years.
-There, I grew very fond of the violin, which overtook my other instrumental interests, and ultimately led to me performing the Bruch violin concerto in my final year at Eton College.
+I was born into a musical and bicultural household: my English father, a Cathedral organist and choir trainer; and my Japanese mother, who loves to sing in his choirs!
+Having fallen asleep most nights as a baby to Dad’s recordings of Bach and other organ works, inevitably I wanted to learn the piano and to sing.
+So at the age of 8, I went off to boarding school in Cambridge, where I became a chorister at St John’s College Choir for the next five years.
+There, I grew particularly fond of the violin, which overtook my other instruments, and ultimately led to me performing the Bruch violin concerto in my final year at Eton College aged 18.

-Six years later, I returned to St John's to study Music, and experienced three of the busiest years of my life!
-Through daily choir commitments, regular singing lessons and directing The Gentlemen of St John's (the choral scholars' a cappella group), I soon realised that singing could become a potential career path for me.
-So instead of following the "normal" path around me of applying for fast-track internships and jobs immediately after graduating, I went on a year abroad to Heidelberg University in Germany.
-Intensively learning German to fluency and planting myself in a completely different field – socially, geographically, linguistically – was a great way of taking some time out and deciding what to do with myself; and what a beautiful part of the world to live in!
-That same year, I ended up applying for a scholarship to the Royal Academy of Music for a Masters in Vocal Performance, and making friends for life from all over the world – something which struck a chord with my own international background, being half English, half Japanese.
+After some character-building travels during my gap year, I returned to St John's to study Music, and experienced three incredibly busy but rewarding years as an undergrad.
+Through daily choir commitments, directing The Gents (our college a cappella group), helping to organise the entertainment at college balls, and spending any remaining time left over in the library - or possibly the pub - I came to realise that a career in singing might be worth a punt after all.
+So rather than following the standard path of my peers applying for internships and fast-track schemes upon graduating, I instead went on a year abroad to charming Heidelberg University in Germany.
+Intensively learning German to fluency and planting myself in a completely different field – socially, linguistically and culturally – was a great way of taking some time out and working on myself; and what a beautiful part of the world to live in for 10 months!
+I made friends for life from all over the world – something which struck a chord with my own international background - and that same year, I was awarded a scholarship to study a Masters in Vocal Performance at the Royal Academy of Music, back home in London.

-What followed was a highly inspirational year at the Academy, opening myself up to the various art forms and states of mind that a professional solo singer encounters on stage.
-Then in the summer of 2014, while I was singing in the Opera Chorus at the Aix-en-Provence Festival in the south of France, I got a phone-call from Johnny, inviting me to audition for The King's Singers – a completely different proposition to my very young solo career at the time.
-I was offered the tenor position minutes after the audition ended and the shock hit me: I knew that my life was about to change!
+What followed was a highly inspirational year at the RAM, opening myself up to the various art forms and states of mind that a solo singer navigates on stage and off.
+The following summer of 2014, while I was singing in the Opera Chorus at the Aix-en-Provence Festival in the south of France, I got a phone-call from Johnny inviting me to audition for The King's Singers – a completely different proposition to my exciting yet uncertain young solo career at the time.
+I was offered the tenor position minutes after the audition ended and the shock hit me: my life was about to change in a big way!

-Since then, I've enjoyed my time in the group more and more, developing as an individual, learning from my colleagues, and trying to pass on anything useful to our newest members.
-I feel lucky to be able to work everyday with five wonderful friends and colleagues – akin to family – whom I respect and admire, and I look forward to facing the inevitable challenges and adventures that lie ahead!
+Since then, I've enjoyed my time in the group ever more, developing as an individual, learning from every experience, and striving to perform my best at each concert, I think in part to prove to myself that I deserve such a special job.
+I feel so lucky to be able to work every single day with five amazing friends and colleagues – akin to family – whom I respect and admire deeply, and I look forward to continuing to grow and hopefully inspire on a daily basis!

 It all started in December 1994.
 I was taken to the Anglican service of Nine Lessons and Carols at Christ Church Cathedral, New Zealand, and as the choir proceeded down the aisle, I whispered to Mum and Dad, 'l want to be in that choir.'
 Then in 2010, after fifteen years in that very cathedral choir, I moved to England to pursue my lifetime ambition of becoming a professional singer, as well as being closer to Liz, whom I married in 2017.
 I had been teaching and conducting choirs at Burnside High School, where I had also been a student, but I got to the point where I felt that if I didn't give singing a go then I'd always regret it.